Bjohns800/trials-phone-app/README.md

 # Trials Phone Scoring Application

-This repo serves as a snapshot into the development of an application to be ised on a mobile device in conjunction with another server application to add electronic live scoring to motorcycle trials.
+This repo serves as a snapshot into the development of an application to be used on a mobile device in conjunction with another server application to add electronic live scoring to motorcycle trials.

 This project is curently still in development.